 East-Asian blepharoplasty is also called double eyelid surgery.
 This is a popular cosmetic procedure in which the skin around the eye is reshaped in such a way that the upper eyelid will have a crease – hence the name double eyelid surgery.
 As approximately 50% of Asians do not have an upper eyelid crease, the double eyelid operation is the most common cosmetic procedure requested in Asia.

 Although women account for around 85% of all eyelid surgeries performed at any given time, men are starting to turn to blepharoplasty as well.

 There are multiple reasons as to why it’s becoming more popular among men.
 Men are simply becoming more and more conscious of their look.
 Of course, some men may undergo eyelid surgery for reconstructive reasons, but some simply want to rejuvenate their eyes region and general facial appearance.

 Recent eyelid surgery techniques made it possible to enjoy the benefits of blepharoplasty surgery without any visible scars.
 Surgical scars are unnoticeable since the surgeon hide them in the eyelid creases.

 The interior of the lower eyelid can also be used as an incision point – this procedure is called transconjunctival blepharoplasty.
 Excess fatty tissue can be removed through this incision without leaving a visible scar.

 7. It can be performed in conjunction with other procedures

-There are multiple benefits from combining plastic surgery procedures.
-Most patients combine their eyelid surgery with a brow lift procedure, facelift surgery, neck liposuction or skin resurfacing procedures in order to achieve a better result which also lasts longer.
+There are multiple benefits of combining plastic surgery procedures.
+Most patients combine their eyelid surgery with a brow lift procedure, facelift surgery, neck liposuction, laser resurfacing or filler injections procedures in order to achieve a better result which also lasts longer.